 - Cardinal Murphy-O’Connor admitted that the role of third world cardinals was key to electing Bergoglio (see here).

-- Do to his age, McCarrick would not be eligible to vote in the 2013 conclave.
+- Due to his age, McCarrick would not be eligible to vote in the 2013 conclave.

 - However, McCarrick was known as a potential ‘pope-maker’ who had strong influence with third world cardinals would could vote.